top of page

 Anchor 1

-‘Preserve x 186’ is a sculpture series that was performed through long molding sessions of the artist’s body parts in public.
-By materializing the pain of remaining in one position, Yedidia reflects on the constant objectification of women and the expectation of them to remain silent.
+Preserve x 186 is a performative sculpture series that responds to the control and objectification of women in public spaces.
+The work was carried out through long-duration molding sessions of the artist’s body in public view.
+By materializing the pain of staying frozen in one position, Yedidia reflects on the relentless objectification of women—and the persistent expectation that they remain silent.

 bottom of page